 We made pressure cooker chicken and rice with cream of chicken soup years ago.
 That used chicken breasts but I have come to love this dark meat so this was created.
 For a lighter version the condensed soup was omitted and it still turned out fantastic.

 In a pressure cooker you can!!
 There is a trick to it though.
-You need to make sure you use enough water or broth for the grains to get tender, and not stir it either because if it sits on the bottom the high heat may cause it to burn.
+You need to make sure you use enough water or broth for the jasmine rice to get tender, and not stir it either because if it sits on the bottom the high heat may cause it to burn.
 Done properly, following our directions, though it is delicious!

 Yes!
 We have done just that right here.
 With just a few ingredients you can create a creamy casserole style dish with meat and white rice without it.
 Many prefer it without processed condensed soup for health and flavor reasons.